PTheyssen/blog/posts/scratch-pad/post-ideas.markdown

 ## Collection of blog post ideas that might be worth exploring

+- worked example of notification CDC in azure sql

 - testing OBO flow (is hard might attract people)
   ==> how we are doing it at Allianz (allianz is so big it really does not care to have engineering blog!)

 - importance of a engineering blog in a company

 - SQL masterclass